Miloš Deletić

-Miloš Deletić (Милош Делетић, born 14 October 1993) is a Serbian professional association football player who plays as a winger for Greek Super League 2 club Iraklis.
+Miloš Deletić (Милош Делетић, born 14 October 1993) is a Serbian professional footballer who plays as a winger for China League One side Foshan Nanshi.

 Club career

 Early career

 Despite his young age, Deletić has managed to play in many clubs, mostly of second category.
 In 2016, he had a very successful season with Radnik Surdulica, a Serbian SuperLiga club, playing as a winger and attacking midfielder.

-A.E.
-Larisas
+AEL

-Although the player was claimed from major clubs of Serbia and Turkey, on 26 June 2016, he signed a three-year contract with Larisa, thanks to the assistance of the former footballer of the club Slađan Spasić and the then technical director Thomas Kyparissis.
+Although the player was claimed from major clubs of Serbia and Turkey, on 26 June 2016, he signed a three-year contract with AEL, thanks to the assistance of the former footballer of the club Slađan Spasić and the then technical director Thomas Kyparissis.
 His first season was rather disappointing as he did not manage to score in any of his 28 games.

 Deletić started the 2017–18 season as an undisputed member of the starting line-up.
 His first goal for the club came in a home game against Apollon Smyrnis in the late stages of the game, which ended as a 1–0 home win.
 Almost a month later he scored a brace in a 2–0 away win against Lamia, winning the MVP award as well.
 On 25 February 2018, he returned to action after a month out with injury and scored the only goal in a 1–0 home win against Platanias.
 On 5 May 2018, in the last game of the season he scored in a 1–1 home draw with Lamia.
 He made a total of 30 appearances for the season, scored 5 goals and gave 5 assists, which helped the team comfortably avoid relegation.

 In the first game of the 2018–19 season, Deletić scored with a long shot in a 1–0 away win against Apollon Smyrnis.
 On 20 October 2018, he opened the score in a 2–1 home loss against Lamia.
 On 11 November 2018, he scored in a 2–0 home win against PAS Giannina.

 On 22 November 2018, Deletić allegedly agreed to a three-year contract extension, with a release clause in the region of €500,000.
 On 9 January 2019, he opened the score in a 3–2 home win against Asteras Tripolis in the Greek Cup round of 16.
 On 27 January 2019, he scored the equalizer with a fine solo effort in a 1–1 away draw against Panathinaikos, to give his team an important point with ten men in the battle to avoid relegation.